AMRESH2168/Feedback-Collector/README.md

 # React + Vite

+A React + Vite web application hosted on Netlify, using Netlify Functions for backend APIs and Firebase Firestore for database storage.

+#Technologies Used
+React.js (with Vite) — Frontend Framework

+Netlify — Hosting and Serverless Functions (APIs)

+Firebase Firestore — Database for storing user data

+JavaScript — Programming language

+#Deployment Details

+Frontend Hosting
+Hosted on Netlify.

+Build command: npm run build

+Publish directory: dist/ (for Vite projects).

+Serverless Functions
+Netlify Functions are located inside /netlify/functions/.

+#Database
+Firebase Firestore is used to store application data.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: